stefanofa/awesome/TOPICS.md

 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically 🚀 — Matomo is hiring!
 Join us → https://matomo.org/jobs Matomo is the leading open-source alternative to Google Analytics, giving you complete control and built-in privacy.
 Easily collect, visualise, and analyse data from websites & apps.
 Star us on GitHub ⭐️  – Pull Requests welcome!

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
 An open-source alternative to Google Analytics, Mixpanel and Amplitude.

+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
+We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.

 ## website-analytics